Quilts must be clean, thread-free and in excellent show-ready condition; pet hair, smoke, or strong odors will disqualify an entry.

 Quilt Labels – Name, address, phone number must be on the back of each quilt.
 If judged, that information and any other personal information must be covered temporarily.
 The quilt number sent to you after registration close must be sewn on the bottom right hand quilt back corner (right hand side as viewed from the back of the quilt).

-Bed Quilts (Quilts made to go on a bed, regardless of size)
+Bed Quilts (Made to go on a bed, regardless of size)

-200 Machine quilted by maker of top – appliqué and/or pieced (specify if hand or machine appliquéd)
+200 – Machine quilted by maker of top – pieced and/or appliquéd (specify if hand or machine appliquéd),

-300 Machine quilted by someone other than the maker of the top – appliqué and/or pieced (specify if hand or machine appliquéd)
+300 – Machine quilted by someone other than the maker of the top – pieced and/or appliquéd (specify if hand or machine appliquéd)

-Wall Quilts (Quilts made to hang on awall, regardless of size)
+Wall Quilts (Made to hang on a wall, regardless of size)